bofrede/django-bootstrap-rm/README.md

 "A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings."
 We will use Docker to run external dependencies of our project (like a Database or a cache) and also to debug Pipelines.

-To fire a python container just run:
+To fire a python container run:

 `docker run -it --entrypoint=/bin/bash python:3.6.0`